veekaybee/viberary/src/api/templates/readme.md

 The [search class](https://github.com/veekaybee/viberary/blob/main/src/search/knn_search.py#L13) is where most of the real work happens.
 First, the user query string is parsed and sanitized, although in theory, in BERT models, you should be able to send the text as-is, since BERT was originally trained on data that does not do text clean-up and parsing, like traditional NLP does.

 Then, that data is rewritten into the Python dialect for the Redis query syntax.
-The search syntax is can be a little hard to work with  originally, both in the Python API and on the Redis CLI, so I spent a lot of time playing aorund with this and figuring out what works best, as well as tuning the hyperparameters passed in [from the config file](https://github.com/veekaybee/viberary/blob/9f55493e0c8f77c0727df9c0e9191033469e468a/config.yml#L24), such as the number of results, the vector size, and the float type (very important to make sure all these hyperparameters are correct given the model and vector inputs, or none of this works correctly.)
+The search syntax is can be a little hard to work with  originally, both in the Python API and on the Redis CLI, so I spent a lot of time playing around with this and figuring out what works best, as well as tuning the hyperparameters passed in [from the config file](https://github.com/veekaybee/viberary/blob/9f55493e0c8f77c0727df9c0e9191033469e468a/config.yml#L24), such as the number of results, the vector size, and the float type (very important to make sure all these hyperparameters are correct given the model and vector inputs, or none of this works correctly.)

 <script src="https://gist.github.com/veekaybee/fdd340a2d1362d33166b402529af3dec.js"></script>